Classifying and Addressing the Diversity of Errors in Retrieval-Augmented Generation Systems: RAGEC: RAG Error Classification

 For \textit{stage classification}, RAGEC achieves a 57.8\% agreement rate with human annotations.
 Details of the results are shown in \Cref{tab:human_annotation_stage}.
 We find that human annotations more often identify the retrieval stage as causing errors, whereas RAGEC favors blaming the generator.
 While RAGEC's agreement rate is not close to perfect, we tested several other methods to engineer the context for LLM-based auto-evaluation that all performed worse (described in \Cref{app:alternatives}).
 Hence, RAG error classification appears to be a challenging problem due to the highly complex set of intermediate outputs produced by RAG pipelines.
 We encourage the community to further explore this topic by releasing our reference pipeline and annotated error data.

 For \textit{error type classification}, we query the LLM $K=10$ times for each datapoint and extract the most and second-most frequently predicted error types.
 Compared to human-annotated error types, RAGEC achieves an accuracy of 40.3\%. \Cref{fig:mode_error_counts_per_dataset} shows the distribution of the modal error type for DragonBall-EN and CLAPnq. \Cref{tab:mode_error_counts} shows more details for the DragonBall-EN dataset (CLAPnq is shown in \Cref{tab:mode_error_counts_clapnq} of \Cref{app:clapnq-distribution}).
 These distributions differ, showing that the nature of the dataset can affect the types of errors committed by a given RAG pipeline.
 This type of information can direct diagnosis and triaging of problems in RAG.
 For example, CLAPnq exhibited no chunking errors, as its source documents were manually curated by the dataset annotators into self-contained paragraphs designed to answer the corresponding queries.
 In contrast, DragonBall-EN almost never shows Parametric Overreliance \hyperref[e:11]{(E11)} for both English and Chinese (See Appendix~\ref{app:chinese-dragonball} for details).
 This can be attributed to the dataset’s domain-specific and context-dependent queries, which are unlikely to be covered by the LLM’s parametric knowledge.
 RAGEC also demonstrates that some error types dominate their stage, like \hyperref[e:3]{E3} for chunking, while others like \hyperref[e:5]{E5} primarily occur as a secondary error along with another type.
 Notably, \emph{Fabricated Content} \hyperref[e:10]{(E10)}—often referred to as hallucination—is relatively rare in our analysis.
 This observation stands in contrast to the focus on hallucination in recent research and public discourse surrounding LLMs \cite{ji2023survey}.
 Our findings suggest that, in the context of RAG, other types of errors such as retrieval or chunking issues are more prevalent and may warrant greater attention.

-Finally, in \Cref{tab:mode_freq_categories} we examine the consistency of classifications via mode frequency, the number of the $K$ runs that agreed with the mode error type.
-For the majority of the queries, RAGEC is quite consistent in determining error categories. \Cref{app:co-occurences} discusses the co-occurrence of the error categories.
+Next we demonstrate how insights can be gathered into a RAG pipeline's behaviour through fine-grained analysis with RAGEC. \Cref{tab:error_type_domain_qtypes} shows the distribution of the error types across knowledge domains and query types defined in DragonBall-EN.